 “We are making changes to our supply chain as part of wider efforts to improve the efficiency and cost effectiveness of RIM’s operations to help meet our strategic objectives and to deliver long-term value to our stakeholders,” Manning said.

 RIM represented 19 percent of Celestica’s revenue in the most recently reported quarter, according to supply-chain data compiled by Bloomberg.
-At Jabil Circuit Inc. (JBL), another contract manufacturer, RIM accounted for 15 percent.
-The BlackBerry maker represented 11 percent for Flextronics International Ltd. (FLEX)
+At Jabil Circuit Inc. (JBL:US), another contract manufacturer, RIM accounted for 15 percent.
+The BlackBerry maker represented 11 percent for Flextronics International Ltd. (FLEX:US)

 Celestica didn’t immediately respond to a request for comment.